reTHINK-project/specs/tests/interoperability/readme.md

-## Interoperability Tests
+## Interoperability Evaluation

 This documents provides guidelines to perform interoperability tests with reTHINK framework.
-Before you go ahead with these tests it is recommended to be familiar with main reTHINK concepts enabling full interoperability among services without having to standardize protocols or service APIs, as described *here (link to startup concepts wiki page)*.
+Before you go ahead with these tests it is recommended to be familiar with main reTHINK concepts enabling full interoperability among services without having to standardize protocols or service APIs, as described [here](https://rethink-project.github.io/Concepts).

 The following tests allow to verify the usage of these concepts to support adhoc interoperability (i.e. interoperability between endpoints without previous knowledge) at different levels:

-* Interoperability between two reTHINK different domains using different Messaging Nodes implementations including Protostubs but using the same Hyperty implementations.
+* Interoperability between two different reTHINK domains using different Messaging Nodes implementations including Protostubs but using the same Hyperty implementations.

-* Interoperability between two reTHINK different domains using different Messaging Nodes implementations including Protostubs and different Hyperty implementations.
+* Interoperability between two different reTHINK domains using different Messaging Nodes implementations including Protostubs and different Hyperty implementations.

 * Interoperability with legacy services, i.e., between one Hyperty and some non-reTHINK service.